hartontw/rest-tilemap-3d/README.md

 Query

-**filter**: Specify which blocks area searched.
+**filter**: Specify which blocks are searched.
 If not set all blocks will be returned.

 **sort**: Specify the sorting method for the returned blocks.
 If not set default sorting will be applied.